Xandra Ibarra: Spic Ecdysis (2014)

-Features in academic publications
+In academic publications

 Ibarra has attracted the attention of various scholars of performance, gender, and race.
-Juana María Rodríguez, a professor at the University of California, Berkeley writes about Ibarra's performance and the erotics of the U.S./ Mexican border in her book Sexual Futures, Queer Gestures and Other Latina Longings and in her essay "Viscous Pleasures and Unruly Feminisms" in GLQ.
+Juana María Rodríguez, a professor at the University of California, Berkeley writes about Ibarra's performance and the erotics of the Mexico–United States border in her book Sexual Futures, Queer Gestures and Other Latina Longings and in her essay "Viscous Pleasures and Unruly Feminisms" in GLQ.

 Amber Jamilla Musser's Sexual Excess: Queer Femininity and Brown Jouissance (2018) book includes a chapter about Ibarra's collaboration with performance artist Amber Hawk Swanson, "Untitled Fucking" (2013).

 Leticia Alvarado's Abject Performances: Aesthetic Strategies in Latino Cultural Production (2018) features Ibarra's performance work "Skins/Less Here" (2015) on the cover and in the conclusion.

 Ivan Ramos, a Professor at the University of Maryland writes about La Chica Boom's performances ' Tortillera and Untitled Fucking.'
 Ramos discusses Ibarra's incorporation of the symbolic Tapatio bottle across many of her performances and discusses how this calls attention to the history of denigration of Mexicans, carried out through the harsh criticisms of the spiciness of Mexican cuisine.
 Ramos writes about the ways La Chica Boom appropriates and plays with the stereotypes of Mexicans as unsanitary, obnoxiously flavorful, and over sexualized, in order to dismantle them.
 The author connects Ibarra to the Chicana/o art collective founded in the 1960s, Asco.